Skip to Buy Tickets Skip to Content Skip to Footer

-There was a time when King’s Cross was just a place to change trains, dodge puddles, or clutch your Pret in a rush.
-But not anymore.
-In recent years, this once-industrial corner of London has had a major glow-up, and in summer, it’s one of the best places to hang out with friends and enjoy the vibes.
-Think canal-side cocktails, alfresco films and pop-up everything.
+There was a time when London King’s Cross was just a place to change trains, dodge puddles, or clutch your Pret in a rush.
+Now, there are loads of things to do around London King's Cross, as this once-industrial corner of London has had a major glow-up.
+Think canal-side cocktails, alfresco films, and pop-up everything.

 Morty & Bob’s

 Coal Drops Yard is King’s Cross as you’ve never seen it before, with new life given to historic buildings.
-Stop by Morty & Bob’s for a late lunch and well-needed catch up with pals.
+Stop by Morty & Bob’s for a late lunch and well-needed catch up with pals, it's one of the most relaxed and enjoyable things to do around London King's Cross.
 The cheese toasties are semi-legendary, combined with a strawberry spritz mocktail and parmesan truffle fries and you’re in for a winner.

 49 Coal Drops Yard, N1C 4DQ